Westpac Foundation Community Grant recipients, The Social Studio, Collingwood VIC

 - Annual Changemakers Summit

-We support small not-for-profits that are making a difference in local communities all around Australia.
-Since 2012, Westpac Foundation Community Grants have provided $8.6 million to community organisations nationally.
+We support small not-for-profits that are creating opportunities through education, training and employment in local communities across Australia.
+Since 2012, Westpac Foundation Community Grants have provided $9.6 million to community organisations nationally.

 - Community Grants of $10,000 each